FarmBot-Docs/farmbot-developers/v11/Documentation/web-app/message-broker.md

 ## Step 4: Publishing commands

-__See real-world examples:__
-A great way to see real-world FarmBot RPCs is to subscribe to the `/from_clients` channel while trying commands in the [Web App](https://my.farm.bot) interface.
-You can observe the format and content of different RPCs using a [desktop MQTT client](https://www.hivemq.com/blog/seven-best-mqtt-client-tools).
+{% include callout.html type="success" title="See real-world examples" content="A great way to see real-world FarmBot RPCs is to subscribe to the `/from_clients` channel while trying commands in the [Web App](https://my.farm.bot) interface.
+You can observe the format and content of different RPCs using a [desktop MQTT client](https://www.hivemq.com/blog/seven-best-mqtt-client-tools)." %}

 As mentioned above, commands are sent to the device via the `/from_clients` channel.
 These commands must be formatted as valid [CeleryScript](/v11/Documentation/celery-script.md).
 Conversely, responses from the device are viewable in the `/from_device` channel.